QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 The Algorithm
 -------------

-To compute this vector, we proceed as follows:
+To compute this vector, we use successive approximations:

 Step 1: pick an arbitrary initial guess :math:`v \in \mathbb R^n`.